Arthurm1/build-server-for-gradle/CONTRIBUTING.md

 ## Contributing Fixes

 If you are interested in writing code to fix issues, please check the following content to see how to set up the developing environment.
+If you are interested in understanding how the Gradle Build Server works under the hood visit the [developer documentation](./docs/developer.md).

 ### Requirement